coding-wani/database-super-josefina/doc/types-db/analyses/004-critical-inconsistencies-found-by-Kira-IDE-again-again.md

 ## Summary

 Overall, the schema and TypeScript models are **remarkably well-aligned**.
-The main issues are:
+The main remaining considerations are:

-1. One field optionality mismatch (`User.isOnline`)
+1. Missing optimized view for composite queries (`UserWithMemberships`)
-2. Missing optimized view for composite queries (`UserWithMemberships`)
+2. Standard snake_case to camelCase conversions (expected and handled properly)

-3. Standard snake_case to camelCase conversions (expected and handled properly)
+**All critical inconsistencies have been resolved!** ✅

 The relationship between SQL schema and TypeScript models shows excellent consistency in:
 - ✅ All entities have corresponding tables